bocoup/ccpa-authorized-agent/README.md

 third-party service may do so by modifying the environment variables documented below.

+## Automated functional tests

+To execute the automated functional tests, initialize a development environment, and run the following command:

+    $ docker exec -it ccpaauthorizedagent_fake-api_1 npm test

 ## Environment variables

 The application requires the following operating system environment variables